edx/insights/README.md

-The architecture is explicitly designed to eventually scale to running different analytics on different servers. edinsights.core.djobject provides a query object and a view object, which can be used to access queries and views in an identical way, regardless of whether or not there is a network in between.
+The architecture is explicitly designed to eventually scale to running different analytics on different servers. edinsights.core.djobject (TODO: change to insights.core) provides a query object and a view object, which can be used to access queries and views in an identical way, regardless of whether or not there is a network in between.
 In the future, we would like to support an architecture where we have multiple analytics servers:

 ![Multipule servers](docs/multiserver.png)